RiyaWarikoo/reposhield/README.md

 ## Proposed Solution

-- **Platform & Integration**: Develop a web-based dashboard that connects to GitHub repositories and uses webhooks to automatically monitor and retrieve new code changes when pull requests are submitted.
+- **Platform & Integration**: Developed a web-based dashboard that connects to GitHub repositories and uses webhooks to automatically monitor and retrieve new code changes when pull requests are submitted.
 - **Contextual Indexing**: Systematically index connected repositories by chunking source code and converting it into vector embeddings stored in a vector database (Pinecone) for semantic search.
 - **RAG-Powered Retrieval**: Upon a new pull request, perform similarity search techniques against the vector database to retrieve the most relevant, repository-wide context related to the modified code.
 - **AI-Driven Analysis**: Combine the pull request changes with the retrieved, broader repository context and process it through a generative AI model to produce comprehensive, structured code reviews (summaries, issues, suggestions).